BrightspaceUI/core/helpers/README.md

 // returns true/false whether the element is visible regardless of positioning isVisible(node, { checkAncestors: true });

-// returns the first visible ancestor of the given node getFirstVisibleAncestor(node)

 // similar to document.querySelector or element.querySelector,
 // except it queries not just the light DOM but also shadow DOM